Are you looking to build your business’s website on Squarespace? Use this guide to determine if Squarespace is right...

 Open up the idea of feedback: Some students may not know the importance of receiving feedback for a course.
 Opening up the idea of being able to provide feedback to you will give you a broader image of what is working and what isn’t.
 Remember that you cannot assume the course is running smoothly and efficiently from your point of view – everyone has thoughts and opinions, and these are crucial for online courses.

 Create a safe space: Creating an online safe space for students can greatly affect how much feedback you will receive.
-Being an open-minded and understanding person will promote your learners to utilize those virtual office hours and ask questions and provide feedback.
+Being open-minded and understanding will encourage your learners to utilize those virtual office hours, ask questions, and provide feedback.

 Ask questions: Not every student will know how to give proper feedback that can be useful to you.
 Having a few questions ready and available for your students to answer can make everyone’s lives that much easier.